ethanwhite/moore-ddd/supplement.md

 * on-boarding scientists into open source collaboration
 * attract non-scientists to participate in these collaborations

+## Sharing

+All code and training material will be developed in the open using open source and open access licenses.
+We will use open notebooks to make the development and testing of our ideas available to the scientific community in real time.
+All papers will be posted as preprints prior to submission and published open access.

 ## Bone yard

 * the answers to be extrapolated across scales, ecosystems, and the diversity of life: